imagej/imagej.github.io/_pages/develop/debugging-exercises.md

 In this view, we can add any number of Java expressions to evaluate.
 We can call methods from, and on, any variables and classes visible from the current scope.

-{% include warning-box content="If you evaluate expressions that change the state of variables, for example `List.add`, then those changes **will** persist.
+{% include notice icon="warning" content="If you evaluate expressions that change the state of variables, for example `List.add`, then those changes **will** persist.
 Sometimes you do legitimately need to alter the state of variables while debugging (for example, to force the conditions in which a bug appears).
 Just be aware that you could also be *introducing* problematic behavior when evaluating expressions." %}

 To complete this exercise: